asabreu/tflstatus/README.md

 # tflstatus

-An application to retrieve [tube status][tfl] from TFL and display the output in the UNIX console.
+An application to retrieve [tube status][tfl] from TFL and display the output in the UNIX terminal.

 Using Serge Zaitsev's [awesome jsmn JSON parsing library][jsmn], supported by [the cURL project's libcurl][libcurl].